 Accreditation, Approval, and Licensure of Institution and Programs

 Point University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, or http://www.sacscoc.org for questions about the accreditation of Point University.
-All other inquiries – such as for admission or academic information – should be made directly to the appropriate Point office and not to the Commission on Colleges.
-The Commission requests that it be contacted only if there is evidence that appears to support an institution’s significant non-compliance with a requirement or standard.
+All other inquiries – such as for admission or academic information – should be made directly to the appropriate Point office.

-Point’s Department of Education, the University’s professional education unit, is accredited by the National Council for Accreditation of Teacher Education (NCATE) at the initial teacher preparation level, which was continued by the Continuous Improvement Commission of the Council for the Accreditation of Educator Preparation (CAEP) in 2014.
-The Georgia Professional Standards Commission (PSC) has granted accreditation to the Early Childhood Education preparation program (preschool through fifth grade), the Middle Grades Education preparation program (fourth through eighth grade), the Secondary Education program in the areas of Biology, English, and History (sixth through twelfth grade), and the English to Speakers of Other Languages (ESOL) endorsement program.
+Point’s Department of Education and educator preparation programs that lead to certification are approved by the Georgia Professional Standards Commission (PSC), including the Early Childhood Education preparation program (preschool through fifth grade), the Middle Grades Education preparation program (fourth through eighth grade), the Secondary Education program in the areas of Biology, English, and History (sixth through twelfth grade), and the English to Speakers of Other Languages (ESOL) endorsement program.

-- Visiting the GNPEC at the following address during normal office hours with a scheduled appointment
+- Visiting the Georgia NPEC at the following address during normal office hours with a scheduled appointment.

 Georgia Nonpublic Postsecondary Education Commission